-Unfortunately, the crowd was meager in size for a Friday night Pittsburgh gig, most of the too-cool attendees leaving after the exquisite Lady Beast, whom I’ve seen more times than any other band and who meld old-school metal magic and off-the-rails punk anarchy to shocking convincing effect, eclipsing their studio material live, as steel-solid as it is.
-Their reputation as a deadly concert draw is obviously growing.
-Just when I think I’m getting tired of seeing them, they remind me of how damn good they truly are.
-Deb Levine is a frontwoman’s frontwoman, and her band are absolute soldiers.
+Unfortunately, the crowd was meager in size for a Friday night Pittsburgh gig, most of the too-cool attendees leaving after the exquisite Lady Beast, whom I’ve seen more times than any other band and who meld old-school metal magic and off-the-rails punk anarchy to shocking and convincing effect, eclipsing their studio material live, as steel-solid as it is.
+Their reputation as a ferocious concert draw is obviously growing.
+Just when I think I’m getting tired of seeing them, they remind me of how damn good they truly are, Deb Levine becoming a frontwoman’s frontwoman, and her band are absolute soldiers.
 Hipsters wallowing in irony they are not.

 Neither are Limousine Beach, the new group formed by ex-Carousel and current Outsideinside captain Dave Wheeler.
-The Thin Lizzy influence thankfully remains, but the songs have even more going for them now.
-One could hear Starz, Rex, and Riot in those chords and harmonies.
-Several of the songs I heard (they have not yet officially released any studio material) are deserving of the multi-platinum radio fame earned by Boston.
-This is hyper-intelligent pop metal that Limousine Beach is serving up, and you need to find a seat at the table to dig in.
+The Thin Lizzy influence thankfully remains, but the songs have even more going for them now as Starz, Rex, and Riot could also be heard in those chords and harmonies.
+Several of the songs performed (they have not yet officially released any studio material) are deserving of the multi-platinum radio fame earned by Boston, Limousine Beach offering up hyper-intelligent pop metal that you will need to find a seat at the table to dig into.
 I impatiently await a record.